Pétrus (restaurant): History

 In May 2008, it was announced that the hotel intended to work directly with Wareing rather than through Gordon Ramsay Holdings, as the lease on Pétrus' location inside the Berkeley Hotel was due to lapse in September 2008.
 This deal resulted in a public war of words between Wareing and Ramsay, with Wareing opening his restaurant Marcus Wareing at the Berkeley in the space previously occupied by Pétrus, and Ramsay's holding company retaining the rights to the Pétrus name.
 Wareing described his new venture as being a renaming of Pétrus.
 Originally it was expected that the name would be transferred to another restaurant already held by the company.
 A spokesperson for the Michelin Guide stated that Pétrus' Michelin stars would stay with the property, expecting "that things will change very little" when it was reviewed for the 2009 guide.
 Before Pétrus closed at The Berkeley to be rebranded, all of the potential customers in the reservations book were contacted to say that their reservations had been cancelled and to offer them a place at another Ramsay restaurant.

 Wareing later criticised Pétrus when it reopened at 1 Kinnerton Street, and said that while any restaurant could be named after a bottle of wine, the real Pétrus remained his restaurant despite the name change.
-The new location was nearby the former premises, but the menu was described as being distinctly "Gordon" rather than "Marcus".
+The new location was near the former premises, but the menu was described as being distinctly "Gordon" rather than "Marcus".
 Jean-Philippe Susilovic, who was the Maître d'hôtel for five years at Pétrus in the Berkeley, moved over with the restaurant to the new location.
 Pétrus has a twenty-year lease at Kinnerton Street.

 Following the sacking of Hutcheson by Ramsay from Gordon Ramsay Holdings, Hutcheson attempted to take control of Pétrus in its new location as he argued that he had listed himself as sole shareholder of the company "Pétrus (Kinnerton Street)" on the documentation filed with Companies House in April 2010.
-The issue was settled when Ramsay bought out Hutcheson's stake in Gordon Ramsay Holdings, and transferring the restaurant to Ramsay's new company, Kavalake Limited.
+The issue was settled when Ramsay bought out Hutcheson's stake in Gordon Ramsay Holdings, and transferred the restaurant to Ramsay's new company, Kavalake Limited.
 In June 2014, Neil Snowball took over from Sean Burbridge as head chef at the restaurant.